-In the unlikely event that a place at a school cannot be offered via the In Year Admissions process, and the child is without a school place, the Local Authority can use its Fair Access Protocol to identify a school place.
+In the unlikely event that a place at a school cannot be offered via the In Year Admissions process, the Local Authority may use its Fair Access Protocol to identify a school place.
 Further information is available via www.havering.gov.uk/admissions.